 GPS week zero started at the beginning of 00:00:00 UTC on January the 6th, 1980.
 A ten-bit field can only hold 1024 different values so this system was never going to last forever.
 Indeed, week 1023 was first reached on August the 15th, 1999.
 The following week, the GPS satellites populated the Week Number field with a value of zero.
 (Because GPS time does not recognise leap-seconds, the "roll-over" from week 1023 to week zero actually took place at the end of 23:59:47 UTC on August the 21st.)

 The next roll-over will occur on April the 6th, 2019, when the Week Number field will again change from 1023 to zero.

 Manufacturers of GPS receivers must each choose a way to determine the correct date from the GPS Week Number.
 If the chosen method fails, the announced date will be 1024 weeks - about 19.7 years - in the past or, possibly, the future.
 One common method uses the date of the version of the firmware as a hint, which works well if the receiver is new or regularly updated.
 A significant problem with this method arises when the firmware is not updated: the receiver can start producing incorrect dates at the 1024-week anniversary of the firmware date.
 This means that problems can actually appear at any time, irrespective of the actual roll-over date.

 Many significant problems were reported after the 1999 roll-over and this became known as the GPS "week-number roll-over" or "WNRO" problem.
-Many manufacturers had to update their receiver firmware but, fortunately, this means that there are likely to be far fewer problems at the second roll-over in 2019.
+Many manufacturers had to update their receiver firmware as a result but some of these solutions were time-limited, leading to the current problems.